 The third category, theory, involves the use of references back to clearly established or key notions from famous philosophers in your work.
 Every revolution needs a Rousseau, or Marx.
-For Stephen Holl, it was Merleau-Ponty.
-We all know of his museum in Helsinki - the Chiasma - a fantastic project, that in reality has very little to do with how Merleau-Ponte, or even Descartes understood the notion of the Chiasma.
-It does, however, make great press when the architect refers to buildings in mystical and magical terms derived from philosophy.
+For Stephen Holl, it is Merleau-Ponty.
+We all know of his museum in Helsinki - the Chiasma - considered a fantastic project by many.
+It certainly makes great press when the architect refers to buildings in mystical and magical terms derived from philosophy.
 If you follow Holl's work, you know he likes to do this a lot.
+The central portion of the architecture building at Pratt is, for example, named by Holl as the "dissonant" zone.